asahi417/analogy-language-model/README.md

 # BERT is to NLP what AlexNet is to CV
-This is the official implementation of ***BERT is to NLP what AlexNet is to CV: Can Pre-Trained Language Models Identify Analogies?*** (the camera-ready version is [here](https://arxiv.org/abs/2105.04949)) which has been accepted by **[ACL 2021 main conference](https://2021.aclweb.org/)**.
+This is the official implementation of ***BERT is to NLP what AlexNet is to CV: Can Pre-Trained Language Models Identify Analogies?*** (the camera-ready version of the paper is [here](https://arxiv.org/abs/2105.04949)) which has been accepted by the **[ACL 2021 main conference](https://2021.aclweb.org/)**.
 We evaluate pretrained language models (LM) on five analogy tests that follow SAT-style format as below.
 ```
 QUERY word:language
 OPTION